Three Edge-disjoint Plane Spanning Paths in a Point Set: Introduction

 \begin{restatable}{theorem}{ThmMain} Let $S$ be any set of at least ten points in general position in the plane.
 There are three edge-disjoint plane straight-line spanning paths of $S$. \end{restatable}

 Besides addressing an open problem by Aichholzer et al.~\cite{ahkklpsw-ppstpcgg-17}, \cref{thm:main} relates with some classical topics in the graph drawing literature.
 Among them, the \emph{graph packing problem} asks whether it is possible to map a set of smaller graphs into a larger graph, called the \emph{host graph}, without using the same edge of the host graph twice.
-A rich body of literature is devoted to this problem, both when the host graph is the complete graph and when the smaller graph is either planar or near-planar (see, e.g.~\cite{Bollobas1978,DBLP:journals/jocg/GeyerHKKT17,DBLP:journals/ajc/HalerW14,Hedetniemi1982,DBLP:journals/jgaa/LucaGHKLLMTW21,Teo1990}).
+A rich body of literature is devoted to this problem, both when the host graph is the complete graph and when the smaller graph is either planar or near-planar~\cite{Bollobas1978,DBLP:journals/jocg/GeyerHKKT17,DBLP:journals/ajc/HalerW14,Hedetniemi1982,DBLP:journals/jgaa/LucaGHKLLMTW21,Teo1990}.
 While most papers devoted to graph packing do not assume that a drawing of the host graph is given as part of the input, our study considers a \emph{geometric graph packing problem}, as we want to map three plane geometric paths with $n$ vertices into a complete geometric graph $K_n$.
 Bose et al.~\cite{DBLP:journals/comgeo/BoseHRW06} give a characterization of those plane trees that can be packed in a complete geometric graph $K_n$ in the special case that the vertices of $K_n$ are in convex position.
 Aichholzer et al.~\cite{ahkklpsw-ppstpcgg-17} show that $\Omega(\sqrt{n})$ edge-disjoint plane trees can be packed into a complete geometric graph with $n$ vertices, but it is not known whether this lower bound extends to paths.
+Biniaz et al.~\cite{DBLP:journals/dmtcs/BiniazBMS15} show that every set of $n$ points in general position admits $\lceil \log_2 n \rceil -1$ edge disjoint perfect matchings and that there exist point sets for which the maximum number of edge disjoint perfect matchings is at most $\lceil \frac{n}{3} \rceil$.
 From the perspective of geometric graph packing problems, \cref{thm:main} directly implies the following.

 \begin{corollary} Three edge-disjoint plane Hamiltonian paths can be packed into every complete geometric graph with at least ten vertices. \end{corollary}